medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ## Setup Gatsby Storefront

-In this section, you’ll set up the Gatsby storefront of your Medusa server.
+In this section, you’ll set up the Gatsby storefront of your Medusa backend.

-In your terminal in a different directory of the Medusa server, run the following command:
+In your terminal in a different directory of the Medusa backend, run the following command:

 ```bash
 gatsby new medusa-contentful-storefront https://github.com/medusajs/medusa-contentful-storefront